Maurice Bowra: Honours

 In addition to his Oxford degrees, Bowra received honorary doctorates from the universities of Dublin, Hull, Wales, Harvard, Columbia, St Andrews, Paris and Aix.

 Bowra was knighted in 1951 and was appointed a Member of the Order of the Companions of Honour in 1971.
-He was also a Commandeur of the Légion d'honneur in France, a Knight Commander of the Royal Order of the Phoenix in Greece and a recipient of the order "Pour le Mérite" in West Germany.
+He was also a Commandeur of the Legion of Honour in France, a Knight Commander of the Royal Order of the Phoenix in Greece and a recipient of the order "Pour le Mérite" in West Germany.

 In 1992 Wadham College named its new Bowra Building in his honour.